Subgoal-Based Explanations for Unreliable Intelligent Decision Support Systems: Discussion Conclusion

-Our user study findings support H1-H4, demonstrating that subgoal-based explanations ($\mathcal{E}_{SB}$) improve user task performance, improve user ability to distinguish optimal and suboptimal IDS recommendations, are preferred by users, and enable more robust user performance in case of IDS failure.
+In this work, we relax a critical assumption of prior explainable AI research related to plan-based IDS, and consider a scenario where IDS systems can sometimes be non-robust and unreliable, occasionally recommending a suboptimal action or becoming unavailable after a period of time.
+Leveraging insights from psychology, that humans naturally break complex tasks into smaller subgoals, we introduce a new, subgoal-based explanation type, $\mathcal{E_{SB}}$, for plan-based IDS systems that explains a recommended action by grounding the action in the resulting subgoal that is satisfied.
+We validate the usefulness of $\mathcal{E_{SB}}$ through a user study involving a complex, restaurant planning game in which users play as a chef to prepare and deliver a set number of meals within each meal's delivery time.
+Our user study findings support our hypotheses, demonstrating that subgoal-based explanations ($\mathcal{E}_{SB}$) improve user task performance, improve user ability to distinguish optimal and suboptimal IDS recommendations, are preferred by users, and enable more robust user performance in case of IDS failure.
 We find the results from the Assessment stage of the study (H2) particularly surprising.
 All users received detailed task instructions and performed the same tutorials; the Assessment game was the 5th in the series of games, meaning that participants were reasonably familiar with the task at this stage.
-Yet $\mathcal{E}_{SB}$ significantly impacted performance such that in both the optimal and suboptimal IDS condition, users learned the task objectives better than users who received causal-link explanations, $\mathcal{E}_{CLC}$, and those who received only action recommendations $a_{IDS}$.
+Yet $\mathcal{E}_{SB}$ significantly impacted performance such that in both the optimal and suboptimal IDS study conditions, users learned the task objectives better than users who received causal-link explanations, $\mathcal{E}_{CLC}$, and those who received only action recommendations $a_{IDS}$.
 These results point to important benefits explanation-based IDS systems can have in real-world deployments, highlighting that even suboptimal IDS systems can serve as a useful training tool for users when $\mathcal{E}_{SB}$ are added to IDS output.
-To our knowledge, this is the first use of $\mathcal{E}_{SB}$ in suboptimal IDS systems.
+To our knowledge, this is the first investigation of $\mathcal{E}_{SB}$ in suboptimal IDS systems.